 Amanda received her bachelor’s degree in paralegal studies and her master’s degree in student development practice in higher education from St. John’s University in New York.
-Amanda is currently pursuing her Ph.D. in educational leadership and research at Louisiana State University and is a member of Theta Phi Alpha Fraternity.
+Most recently Amanda completed her doctorate at Louisiana State University, where she researched the impact of formal sorority recruitment on the development of efficacy.
+Amanda is currently serving as the Director of Leadership & Education at Alpha Gamma Rho Fraternity.
+She is a dedicated volunteer for several organizations and is a member of Theta Phi Alpha Fraternity.

 Rafael received his Bachelor of Fine Arts with a minor in sociology, and a master’s degree in public art studies from the University of Southern California.
 He currently does educational consulting and teaches art and leadership development to middle school students.
 He is a member of Phi Beta Sigma Fraternity, Inc., where he serves as the International Project Manager for the MIP Revision Team and the Eastern Region Mentor Coordinator.